-English/Reading
+\English/Reading

-Student Eligibility: Primarily freshman students who have poor or failing grades in reading and/or English and have low achievement scores in reading scoring below proficient on Iowa Assessments and/or score below 216 on the MAPS 6+ IA 2011 V2 (IA Common Core English Language Arts: 2011) assessment.
+Student Eligibility: Primarily freshman students who have poor or failing grades in reading and/or English and have low achievement scores in reading scoring below proficient on Iowa Assessments and/or score below 540 on the Fastbridge aReading assessment.
 Occasionally provided to newly enrolled 10-12 graders with reading needs.